CSMCE | Profiles

 As a teacher and an athletics coach, Tony Jacobsen has found his philosophies for approaching this work to be similar: the best teachers and coaches are the best learners.

-After teaching for three years at Central City High School, Jacobsen is now in his first year at Crete High School, teaching Calculus, Pre-Calculus and Pre-Algebra.
+After teaching for three years at Central City High School, Jacobsen is now at Crete High School, teaching Calculus, Pre-Calculus and Pre-Algebra.
 He uses materials and problems from his graduate courses at UNL to challenge his students, whether that’s by adapting the problems to the current level of the student or leaving them as “challenge problems.”

 Jacobsen also is a firm believer in using GeoGebra in his classroom.